gardener/documentation/hugo/content/010-blog/2018_week_07/_index.md

 type: Blog
 ---

-Microservices should tend to use smaller runtimes but you can **use what you have** today - and this can be a **problem in kubernetes**.
+Microservices tend to use smaller runtimes but you can **use what you have** today - and this can be a **problem in kubernetes**.